Transforming the Study and Practice of Cancer Medicine

 Ambitious ideas, imaginative solutions and exceptional leadership are the cornerstone of a top facility.
 Stony Brook Cancer Center is continuing to focus on developing programs that will foster breakthroughs in the study and practice of cancer medicine.

-With the clinical, research and educational components already in place, Stony Brook University Cancer Center is positioned to be named a National Cancer Institute (NCI)-designated cancer center within the next five years.
+With the clinical, research and educational components already in place, Stony Brook Cancer Center is positioned to be named a National Cancer Institute (NCI)-designated cancer center within the next five years.
 NCI-designated cancer centers are recognized for their scientific leadership, resources, and the depth and breadth of their research in basic, clinical, and population science and for outstanding delivery of comprehensive cancer care.

 The Future: The MART

 In addition, the state-of-the-art Medical and Research Translation (MART) building will open in early 2019.
 As part of its core mission, the MART is devoted to cancer research and care, including the new location for the outpatient services for adults and children with cancer.
 The MART will also house advanced biomedical imaging and biomedical informatics, including a PET scanner.
 The Kavita and Lalit Bahl Center for Metabolomics and Imaging will be permanently located on Level 9 in the MART.